-AML or anti-money laundering refers to the steps that financial institutions and other firms must take to prevent criminals from depositing or transfering funds that came from illicit activity.
+AML or anti-money laundering refers to the steps that financial institutions and other firms must take to prevent criminals from depositing or transferring funds that came from illicit activity.
 In particular, AML regulations are designed to stop terrorist financing and proceeds from crimes like human trafficking.

 KYC or Know Your Customer refers to the checks that a company performs to ensure their customers are who they say they are and do not pose a risk to the business.
 KYC falls under the larger umbrella term of AML, even though AML and KYC are often used interchangeably.

-KYC And AML – What’s The Difference?
+KYC and AML – What’s the Difference?

 Broadly speaking, AML refers to all efforts involved in preventing money laundering, such as stopping criminals from becoming customers and monitoring transactions for suspicious activity.
 KYC refers to customer identification and screening, and ensuring you understand their risk to your business.
 In this way, KYC compliance helps prevent money laundering as well as fraud.

-KYC And Customer Due Diligence (CDD)
+KYC and Customer Due Diligence (CDD)

 Customer due diligence (CDD) is just one aspect of KYC procedures, but people often use these terms interchangeably.
 The first phase of KYC is the new customer information program.
 In this phase, you collect information about the customer during the onboarding process.